Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/10-RF_modulation_recognition/README.md

 ### 1.0 Prerequisites and Setup
 - Host machine with Ubuntu 16.04, 18.04 or other linux Vitis-AI supported distributions
 - Vitis-AI installed on your host machine.
 Follow the instructions from https://github.com/Xilinx/Vitis-AI
-- ZCU102 or ZCU104 Xilinx evaluation boards, or Alveo U50 Acceleration card.
-Note: If you would like to use the VCK190 board you will need to apply for the early access lounge, contact your local sales team for more information.
+- VCK190, ZCU102 or ZCU104 Xilinx evaluation boards, or Alveo U50 Acceleration card.
 - Setup  VART on your target board according to the instructions on https://github.com/Xilinx/Vitis-AI/tree/master/demo/VART

 ### 2.0 Start Vitis AI and Launch Jupyter Notebook